ajaypro/Daily-Learnings/android/Services.md

      stopSelf
      onDestroy()
      ```
-* When services  we can start a thread internnally a thread is started and calls `startService` and when `stopSelf` is called to stop service thread interally stops and `onDestory()` is called.
+* When we start services  we can start a thread internally and calls `startService` and when `stopSelf` is called to stop service thread interally stops and `onDestory()` is called.
-* Without attaching persistant notification we cannot make service as foreground service, important because a Started Service in the foreground
-  is detached from the lifecycle of UI components (with the exception of the persistent notification)
+* Without attaching persistant notification we cannot make service as foreground service, important because a Started Service in the foreground is detached from the lifecycle of UI components (with the exception of the persistent notification)
 * A Service can be called multiples times but its `onCreate()` will be called only once.
-* After starting a service with time if 5 seconds we need to `startForegroundService(Intent)` to make service foreground service and
-  for apps running in background it should run the service foreground
+* After starting a service with time if 5 seconds we need to call `startForegroundService(Intent)` to make service foreground service and for apps running in background it should run the service foreground.
  * Started Services can run in the foreground.
 Again, the term foreground doesn’t apply to whether the Service is running
   on the main Thread or a Background Thread.
 It means that the Android system will give this service highest priority and
   will try not to destroy it when t is running low on system resources.